 Weber’s location theory explains the location of heavy industries, particularly from the industrial revolution until the mid-twentieth century (the sector that Weber was looking at).
-Activities using a high level of raw materials tend to locate near supply sources, such as aluminum factories, will locate near energy sources (electricity) or port sites.
+Activities using a high level of raw materials tend to locate near supply sources, such as aluminum factories, will locate near energy sources (electricity), or port sites.
 Activities using ubiquitous raw materials, such as water, tend to be located close to markets.
 To assess this issue, Weber developed a material index, which is simply the weight of the inputs divided by the weight of the final product (output).
-If the material index is higher than 1, the location tends to be toward material sources.
-If it is less than 1, the location tends to be toward the market.
-Contemporary developments in manufacturing, the reduction of transport costs, global supply chains, and new economic sectors (such as high technology) have substantially changed locational behavior, involving much less consideration to Weber’s principles.
-Still, these principles apply well for industries with a very high material index.
+If the material index is higher than 1, the location tends toward material sources.
+If it is less than 1, the location tends toward the market.
+Contemporary developments in manufacturing, the reduction of transport costs, global supply chains, and new economic sectors (such as high technology) have substantially changed locational behavior, involving much less consideration of Weber’s principles.
+Still, these principles apply well to industries with a high material index.